rbarfield/Barfield_website/index.md

 <h3 id="biography">Biography</h3>

-<p>I am a postdoctoral fellow in the Biostatistics, public health division at The Fred Hutchinson Cancer Research Center and in the Department of Epidemiology at the University of Washington.
-My research is with Li Hsu and Ulrike Peters.
-I recieved my PhD in biostatistics at Harvard University with Xihong Lin and Peter Kraft.
-Prior to my PhD, I received an MPH in Biostatistics from Emory University working with Karen Conneely.
-My research interests are in understanding the genomics of cancer and developing statistical methods to connect for summary data.
-I am currently working with tumor sequencing data in The Genetics and Epidemiology of Colorectal Cancer Consortium.
-My current methodological focus is primarily in summary mendelian randomization and cancer analysis.</p>
+<p> I am a postdoctoral fellow in the biostatistics public health division at The Fred Hutchinson Cancer Research Center and in the department of epidemiology at the University of Washington.
+My advisors are Drs.
+Li Hsu and Ulrike Peters.
+Prior to moving to Seattle, I received my PhD in biostatistics at Harvard University working with Drs.
+Xihong Lin and Peter Kraft.
+Before that, I received an MPH in biostatistics from Emory University working with Dr. Karen Conneely.
+I am actively working on applied and methods projects.
+My applied word is with tumor sequencing data from The Genetics and Epidemiology of Colorectal Cancer Consortium.
+My current methodological focus is in summary mendelian randomization and novel tumor analysis methods.</p>

 <h3 id="education">Education</h3>
       <div class="col-sm-7">